Items Detailed items Activities

 2.1 Industrial safety and health Employee safety and health

-Measure annual air quality (for all offices)
+Annual air quality measurement (covering all offices)

-Conduct bake out when moving into the Seocho office
+Bake-out procedure conducted when moving into the Seocho office

-Company-wide training on AED heart defibrillator
+Company-wide training on AED heart defibrillators

-Company policy on occupation safety and health
+Company regulations on industrial safety and health management

 2.2 Human resources development Employee status